 Back to the food: I had a really hard time choosing which recipe I wanted to showcase from this book because seriously, there are so many amazing-looking dishes.
 But, I’m into casual eats, and my mom likes seafood-ish type things so the crab cakes sounded pretty easy and definitely tasty.
 The ingredients are easy-to-find, the process of making them was easy (even if I added too much oil to the pan at first), and they were tasty to all that tried them!

 Kristy and her publisher were kind enough to not only share the recipe with you, but also to give you a chance to win a copy of her cookbook!
-(US residents only, please) So, go ahead and make these super delicious crab cakes and enter the giveaway at the end of the post!
+(US residents only, please) So, go ahead and make these super delicious Artichoke Crab Cakes and enter the giveaway at the end of the post!

 - 1 tablespoon juice from a jar of capers